Explore the Saints

 When the emperor Maxentius began persecuting Christians, Catherine visited him and rebuked his decision, even though she was just a teenager.
 Catherine began to argue with the emperor in defense of Christianity.
 Maxentius could not respond to Catherine’s arguments, so he gathered fifty learned philosophers to oppose her.
 When her reasoning converted them, Maxentius was enraged.
 He tried to seduce her and make her part of his court, but she refused and was beaten and imprisoned.

-Catherine is often depicted with the broken wheel, as in this portrait to the left that hangs in the Raclin Murphy Museum of Art.
-This copper relief to the right is from the chapel in the Fischer Graduate Residences community center.
+Catherine is often depicted with the broken wheel, as in the portrait above, which hangs in the Raclin Murphy Museum of Art.
+Another depiction of Catherine, the copper relief seen below, is from the chapel in the Fischer Graduate Residences community center.
 Catherine’s wheel can be viewed in the lower right-hand corner.
 A few of Catherine’s relics rest in the reliquary chapel in the Basilica of the Sacred Heart on Notre Dame’s campus.

 When Joan of Arc received messages from heaven, it was Catherine’s voice that she heard.
 St. Catherine of Alexandria is a patron saint of philosophers, preachers, students—particularly women studying in higher education, and those who work with wheels or mills.